-Top 7 Alternatives to Pact for Multiple Testing
+Top 23 Open Source Alternatives to Pact

 As distributed systems and microservices became the norm in the 2010s, teams needed a safer, faster way to validate integrations without relying on slow, brittle end-to-end environments.
 Pact emerged in this context as a consumer‑driven contract testing (CDCT) framework that encourages API consumers to define expectations up front and providers to verify against those expectations automatically.
 It supports HTTP and asynchronous messaging patterns and offers language‑specific libraries (for example, Java, JavaScript, Ruby, .NET, Go, Python, Swift, and more), plus ecosystem components like the Pact Broker or hosted options for sharing and versioning contracts across teams.